-The planning and design process, as outlined in the previous section, has been developed to provide avenues through which the public, local interest groups, non-government organizations and federal and provincial government agencies can participate.
-The purpose of this section is to outline the opportunities and provisions for public participation in the Class EA process for remedial flood and erosion control projects.
+The planning and design process, as outlined in the previous section, has been developed to provide avenues through which interested persons, Aboriginal Communities, and federal and provincial government agencies can participate.
+The purpose of this section is to outline the opportunities and provisions for participation for interested persons, government agencies and Aboriginal Communities throughout the Class EA process for remedial flood and erosion control projects.
 The notice provisions and some of the opportunities/provisions for involvement are highlighted in Figures 1B and 1C, as included in the previous section.
-For more detailed descriptions of consultation methods and techniques, reference can be made to the most current consultation guide prepared by the Ministry of the Environment.
+For more detailed descriptions of consultation methods and techniques, reference can be made to the most current consultation guide prepared by the MOE.